HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Strelitzia

-The Bird of Paradise (Strelitzia Reginae) is desired because of the spectacular colorful flowers that occasionally appear.
+The Bird of Paradise (Strelitzia reginae) is desired because of the spectacular colorful flowers that occasionally appear.
 However most owners realised that their plants would rarely flower indoors (insufficient light and growing space are the typical reasons).

 At the same time, a gradual shift from flowering plants to ones with attractive foliage has become an important trend over the last five or so years.
-No surprise then that Strelitzia Nicolai has now rivaled the Reginae species in terms of desirability for our homes.
+No surprise then that Strelitzia nicolai has now rivaled the Reginae species in terms of desirability for our homes.

 It grows much bigger than its cousin, both in height and by way of its large leaves.
 Expect a genuinely immense-looking plant in five years or less.